 J. Edgar Hoover approved the operation, but with one stipulation, he advised the L.A.
 FBI office “to wait approximately two additional months until Seberg’s pregnancy would be obvious to everyone.”
 Hoover closed his memo with the following: “Jean Seberg has been a financial supporter of the BPP and should be neutralized.”

-Agents at the L.A.
-FBI office wrote their anonymous letter with its fabricated contents, and surreptitiously delivered it to Los Angeles Times gossip columnist, Joyce Haber.
+Agents at the Los Angeles FBI office wrote their anonymous letter with its fabricated contents, and surreptitiously delivered it to Los Angeles Times gossip columnist, Joyce Haber.
 The letter falsely claimed that Seberg was having an affair with Ray “Masai” Hewitt, the Minister of Education for the Black Panther Party, and furthermore, Seberg was pregnant with Hewitt’s child.
-At the time of this FBI orchestrated slander Seberg was seven months pregnant and married to the French novelist and film director Romain Gary, her second husband and the actual father of the soon to be delivered baby.
+At the time of the FBI orchestrated slander, Seberg was seven months pregnant and married to the French novelist and film director Romain Gary, her second husband and actual father of the baby.

 Haber wrote up a snarky weasel worded story for her column based upon the provided “tip.”
 The Los Angeles Times published Haber’s article on May 19, 1970.
 Titled Miss A Rates as Expectant Mother, Haber wrote euphemistically.
 “Let us call her Miss A, because she’s the current ‘A’ topic of chatter among the ‘ins’ of international show business circles.
 She is beautiful and blonde.”
 To make sure readers knew who was being skewered, Haber added that “Miss A” had recently “burst forth as the star of a multimillion dollar musical,” referring to Paint Your Wagon.
 After reminding readers that the target of her scandalmongering was married to “a handsome European” (Gary), Haber wrote that her quarry “was pursuing a number of free-spirited causes, among them the black revolution,” and that “Miss A is expecting.”
 The story ended with, “Papa’s said to be a rather prominent Black Panther.”